amelgikha/Convert_with_code/README.md

-kode ini berguna untuk convert berbagai data \n csv to json X json to csv csv to mysql X mysql to csv csv to mongo X mongo to mysql json to mysql X mysql to json json to mongo X mongo to json mongo to mysql X mysql to mongo
+kode ini berguna untuk convert berbagai data :
+1. csv to json X json to csv
+2. csv to mysql X mysql to csv
+3. csv to mongo X mongo to mysql
+4. json to mysql X mysql to json
+5. json to mongo X mongo to json
+6. mongo to mysql X mysql to mongo

 #### Jangan lupa masukkan username dan password masing-masing #####